grapestone5321/Kaggle-Courses-Python/README.md

 Python has a type of variable called bool.
 It has two possible values: ***True*** and ***False***.

+Rather than putting True or False directly in our code, we usually get boolean values from boolean operators.

+These are operators that answer yes/no questions.
+We'll go through some of these operators below.

 - Comparison Operations

 Comparison operators can be combined with the arithmetic operators we've already seen to express a virtually limitless range of mathematical tests.